 If I Had A HAMR

-Sure, HAMR tech faces some unknowns: the all-important pricing situation, the pace of capacity increase, and whether the surge in HDD demand will continue.
-However, the future HAMR drives is bright.
+Sure, HAMR tech faces some unknowns: the all-important pricing situation, the pace of capacity increase, and whether OEMs can ramp up production enough to meet surging demand.
+However, the future of HAMR drives is bright.
 HAMR is a novel solution to an old engineering puzzle: how to balance stability, writability, readability, and density in magnetic media.
-If manufacturers play their cards right, and keep costs down, HDD will maintain a crucial role in the storage mix potentially for decades to come.
+If manufacturers play their cards right and keep costs down, HDD will maintain a crucial role in the storage mix potentially for decades to come.

 Buy new drives, reuse the old: one is silver and the other gold.
 Contact Horizon to see how you can manage the lifecycles of your storage hardware.